mokshit03/springboot_restful_webservices/README.md

 - Navigate to the project, right click on the folder & "open in Terminal"
 - Run the following command to create a super admin in the application:
 ##### COMMAND: "mysql -u root -p user_management < superadmin.sql"
+- Access the application with [username:serviceadmin] & [password:c2FkbWlu]

 ## 3. USAGE:
 1. It's Simple:  You are all set to access all our APIs form POSTMAN!
 2. SOME USAGE NOTES -
 - Default password for every new user will be   - "welcome@123".
-- You can not disable/delete/remove anything of - "superadmin".
+- You can not disable/delete/remove anything of - "serviceadmin".
 - Every user created will automatically get the "USER" Role.
 - The application have "ADMIN", "USER", "USER_MANAGER" & "ADMIN" Roles only.
-- The SERVICE_ADMIN Role must be only used for Connecting with Sailpoint.
+- The SERVICE_ADMIN Role should be only used for Connecting with Sailpoint.
 - ROLE_SERVICE_ADMIN must not be assigned to any new normal users if not needed.

 ## 4. APPLICATION'S IMPORTANT APIs